lgeurts/lgeurts.github.io/about.md

 ![KNAV Austria](/assets/C2ADV01.jpg)

-I’m a Tech Lead & Engineering Consultant, a Flemish native with Dutch and Irish ancestors, an expat now dwelling in the beautiful north of France.
+I’m a Tech Lead & Engineering Consultant, a Flemish [Belgium] native with Dutch and Irish ancestors, an expat now dwelling in the beautiful north of France.

 I spent 16 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom - climbing the ladder while working on a bunch of Windows Server (sometimes Unix) releases, hopping between countries and spreading the gospel at all kinds of customer training sessions.